PatrickJYKang/problem_generator/README.md

 ### Production Deployment

 #### Using Gunicorn (Recommended)
-For production environments, we recommend using Gunicorn as a WSGI server:
+For production environments, using Gunicorn as a WSGI server is recommended:

 1. Install Gunicorn:
    ```bash